How Much Does a Home Inspection Cost in 2024?

 • Buying in an area with high levels of radon (check the EPA's radon maps)

-These specialized tests are usually optional, though some loans may require them — for example, in some states, VA loans require a termite inspection.
+These specialized tests are usually optional, though some loans may require them — for example, VA loans require a termite inspection in some states.

 Some inspectors may offer multiple inspections in a package deal — such as for indoor air quality — while others may contract out an expert or recommend one to you.